bluesky66-dev/kibana/packages/kbn-i18n/README.md

 In order to simplify localization process, some additional tools were implemented:
 - tool for verifying all translations have translatable strings and extracting default messages from templates
-- tool for verifying translation files and integrating them to HyperSec Kibana
+- tool for verifying translation files and integrating them to Kibana

 [I18n tools documentation](../../src/dev/i18n/README.md)